-Many small businesses have already claimed a stake in these high potential overseas markets — and with an airtight entry plan, you can can be among them.
-Whether you’re selling hand-crocheted winter beanies or 1-on-1 investment advice — if you’re a small business selling online — you’re sitting on a potential goldmine.
+Many small businesses have already claimed a stake in these high-potential overseas markets — and with an airtight entry plan, you can be among them.
+Whether you’re selling hand-crocheted winter beanies or one-on-one investment advice, if you’re a small business selling online, you’re sitting on a potential gold mine.

 A word of caution, however: Catering to customers around the world brings with it a new set of hurdles to clear and strategies to master.
-In this post, I’ll go over all preliminary steps you’ll need to take to play in the big leagues and sell abroad like the best of them.
+In this post, we’ll go over the preliminary steps you’ll need to take to sell abroad.

-As a relatively small (or one-person) operation, there’s good reason to limit your international marketing efforts to a few select countries.
+If you’re a relatively small (or one-person) operation, there’s good reason to limit your international marketing efforts to a few select countries at first.
 Not only will it allow you to really get a handle on your overseas markets, but it can help you establish a competitive pricing structure.

 Start by conquering your home country or niche several months before.
 Work out the kinks in your customer experience, and allow ample time for gathering feedback.
-After that, following your market research (below), strategically focus your efforts on ONE country (or region) in which you’re projected to succeed, and scale as needed to meet international demand.
+After that, following your market research (below), strategically focus your efforts on one country or region in which you’re projected to succeed, and scale as needed to meet the demand.
 Master selling to that market before moving on.

 - Will my product appeal to citizens of that country/region?

 - Is there a hole in the market I’m able to fill?